kirbycope/zelda-godot/README.md

 1. Go to the "Settings" tab of the repo
 1. Select "Pages" from left-nav
 1. Select `main` branch and `/docs` directory, then select "Save"
-1. A GitHub Action will deploy your website
+    - A GitHub Action will deploy your website
+1. On the main page of the GitHub repo, click the gear icon next to "About"
+1. Select "Use your GitHub Pages website", then select "Save changes"

 ## Building for Web Using Godot GUI
 1. Select "Project" > "Export..."